hnarayanan/shpotify/README.md

 Copyright (c) 2012–2015 Harish Narayanan <mail@harishnarayanan.org>

-Contains helpful contributions from Jorge Colindres and Thomas Pritchard.
+Contains helpful contributions from Jorge Colindres, Thomas Pritchard and iLan Epstein(@thepuzzlemaster).

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal